How to Reduce Carbon Footprint: Easy Ways to Fight Climate Change on 2021

 Berlin Expands Its Electric Bus Fleet

-BERLIN, GERMANY - JULY 21: An electric bus of the BVG Berlin public transport authority arrives at a bus stop at Ostbahnhof railway station on July 21, 2020, in Berlin, Germany.
-The city of Berlin is expanding its fleet of electric buses to have 250 running by the end of 2021 and have its entire fleet be solely electric within ten years.
+BERLIN, GERMANY - JULY 21: An electric bus of the BVG Berlin public transport authority arrives at a bus stop at Ostbahnhof railway station on July 21, 2020 in Berlin, Germany.
+The city of Berlin is expanding its fleet of electric buses with the goal of having 250 running by the end of 2021 and to have its entire fleet be solely electric within ten years.
 Cities across Europe are pursuing measures to decrease their carbon footprint and rein in global warming.
+Sean Gallup/Getty Images

 What is a carbon footprint?